 Created and tested in the French Alps, this long-sleeved poncho provides shelter from the rain when hiking.
 This waterproof rain cape is the essential accessory for your hikes.
-It is quick to get on and provides full protection from the rain, with or without a backpack (maximum capacity of 40 L).
+Quick to put on and provides full protection from the rain, with or without a backpack (maximum capacity of 40 litres).

-Coating: 2000 mm rating (Schmerber) Fully taped seams.
+Coating: 2,000 mm rating (Schmerbers) Fully taped seams.
 Long sleeves

-Hydrophilic coating (RET=12): reduces condensation in the clothing.
+Hydrophilic coating (RET=11): reduces condensation in the clothing.

 Deep zipped air vent to allow fresh air inside during physical exercise.